How to Reset Windows 7 Password on Acer Laptop & Desktop

 Once the software opens, you'll see this screen below:

-Once done, click the Finish button on the pop-up box and unplug the USB device or remove the CD/DVD from the computer.
+Once done, unplug the USB drive or remove the CD/DVD from the computer.

 Now, you will have to ensure that your locked Acer computer will boot from the USB drive device or CD/DVD disc you just created, rather than the Windows be default.
 If you have not already done so, make sure to configure the boot priorities in the BIOS.